gr-grey/Genomic-API-for-Model-Evaluation/src/Gosai_2024_Evaluator/README.md

     - **Core Script**: The primary script, `gosai_evaluator.py`, is copied into the container.
     - **Dynamic Mounting**: Input (`/evaluator_data`) and output (`/predictions`) directories are mounted at runtime to allow flexibility in handling data without modifying the container.
 3. **Environment Variables**:
-    - Environment variables like `PATH` and `LD_LIBRARY_PATH` ensure the container uses the correct Conda environment (`dream`) for Python dependencies like NumPy and Torch.
+    - Environment variables like `PATH` and `LD_LIBRARY_PATH` ensure the container uses the correct Conda environment for Python dependencies like NumPy.
+The `APPTAINER_NO_MOUNT` removes all local path mounts that are default in Apptainer.
+By removing any local path mounts the container does not have access to any locally installed packages.
 4. **Runtime Needs**:
     - **Mounted Directories**: The Evaluator container dynamically binds host directories to `/evaluator_data` and `/predictions` within the container.
     - This ensures the Evaluator can process new inputs and save outputs without rebuilding the container.